 1. Emotional Sensitivity to Self

-- Can your child express in clear words what they are actually feeling?
+- Can your child express in clear words what he is actually feeling?

-- If your child is watching a movie or reading a book that’s sad or scary, does their reaction ever feel like it is unnecessarily dramatic?
+- If your child is watching a movie or reading a book that’s sad or scary, does his reaction ever feel like it is unnecessarily dramatic?

-- When things don’t happen the way your child wants, do they cry excessively and have trouble calming down?
+- When things don’t happen the way your child wants, does he cry excessively and have trouble calming down?

-- If you or any other person speaks to your child firmly or criticizes them for doing something wrong, do they get upset and disconnect from everyone?
+- If you or any other person speaks to your child firmly or criticises them for doing something wrong, does he get upset and disconnect from everyone?

 2. Emotional Sensitivity to Others

-When someone is upset with the family or in any other situation, is your child able to tell the difference and recognize it?
+When someone is upset with the family or in any other situation, is your child able to tell the difference and recognise it?

-- If your child spots someone in an extremely emotional situation, be it anger, sadness, or pain, do they let you know that they can feel what the other person is feeling?
+- If your child spots someone in an extremely emotional situation, be it anger, sadness, or pain, does he let you know that he can feel what the other person is feeling?

-- In case your child interacts with someone who is upset, are they able to be understanding or sympathetic towards them?
+- In case your child interacts with someone who is upset, is he able to be understanding or sympathetic towards them?

 If most of your answers are a strong YES or NO, it usually indicates that your child is on the very end of an emotional spectrum.
 This could range from being too sensitive, right down to being totally unaware of any feelings or emotions.
 With most kids, it’s a balance of both.
 The aim here is not to disregard what they might be feeling.
 It is to understand how best to pre-empt a situation and look for the right signs before it goes out of hand.